Explore the Bass Library

 - Support is provided for the computer cluster by onsite student technicians.

 - Media Lab: Student Media Technicians staff the Bass Media Lab, located directly beneath the Bass Library circulation desk.
 The Media Lab is equipped with six iMacs with specialized software: Adobe Creative Suite, Final Cut Pro, and iLife.
 Drop-in help is available during staffed hours, or send your question via email to email@example.com.

 - Teaching with Technology: Support is available for faculty wishing to incorporate technology in their classes.
-More information is available from the Collaborative Learning Center.
+More information is available from the Yale Center for Teaching and Learning.